loren281/image2recipe/README.md

 - Make sure to: modify the path in which the final model will be saved at.
 - After this step you will have a file called "final_model.pth".
-- Alternatively, you download our pretrained model [here](https://drive.google.com/file/d/1X1IjTZsnPwVZRU6vFwbnoZ3coscnMqHZ/view?usp=sharing)
+- Alternatively, you can download our pretrained model [here](https://drive.google.com/file/d/1X1IjTZsnPwVZRU6vFwbnoZ3coscnMqHZ/view?usp=sharing)

 2. **Generate dataset embeddings**